-- 490 Due to its encroachment on time or the irrelevance for the custom workflow, the calculation of the input variable sensitivity can be skipped and the graphics creation part can be shortened.
-To perform the sensitivity study, the parameter evaluate_bootstraps must be enabled and the number_of_bootstraps defines, how many samples shall be drawn for the evaluation (c.f.
+Due to its encroachment on time or the irrelevance for the custom workflow, the calculation of the input variable sensitivity can be skipped and the graphics creation part can be shortened.
+To perform the sensitivity study, the parameter evaluate\bootstraps must be enabled and the number\of\bootstraps defines, how many samples shall be drawn for the evaluation (c.f.
 Table 5).
-If such a sensitivity study was already performed and the training stage was skipped, the create new bootstraps parameter should be set to False to reuse already preprocessed samples if possible.
-Regard- - 495 ing the creation of graphics, the parameter plot_list can be adjusted.
+If such a sensitivity study was already performed and the training stage was skipped, the create\new\bootstraps parameter should be set to False to reuse already preprocessed samples if possible.
+Regarding the creation of graphics, the parameter plot\list can be adjusted.
 If not specified, a default selection of graphics is generated.
-When using plot_list, each graphic to be drawn must be specified individually.
-More details about all possible graphics have already been provided in section 3.2 and 3.3.
-In the current version, the validation as part of MLAir's default postprocessing stage cannot be easily extended, but it is still possible to append another run module to the workflow to perform an individual validation additionally.
+When using plot\list, each graphic to be drawn must be specified individually.
+More details about all possible graphics have already been provided in section 2.3 and 2.4.
+In the current version, the validation as part of MLAir's default postprocessing stage cannot be easily extended, but it is still possible to append another Run Module to the workflow to perform an individual validation additionally.

-500 4.8 Custom run modules and workflow adaptions
+4.8 Custom Run Modules and Workflow Adaptions

 MLAir offers the possibility to define and execute a custom workflow for situations in which special calculations or data evaluation not available in the standard version are to be performed.
-For this purpose it is not necessary to modify the program code of MLAir, but instead user-defined run modules can be included in a new workflow.
-This is done analogous to the procedure of model class by inheritance from the base class RunEnvironment and the individually adapted programming of a run module.
-Compared to the very simple examples from section 3, such a use of MLAir requires a slightly increased effort.
-The implementation of the run module is done straightforwardly by a constructor method, which initializes the module and executes all desired calculation steps upon call.
-To execute the custom workflow, the MLAir Workflow class must be loaded and then each run module must be registered.
+For this purpose it is not necessary to modify the program code of MLAir, but instead user-defined Run Modules can be included in a new workflow.
+This is done analogous to the procedure of Model Class by inheritance from the base class Run Environment and the individually adapted programming of a Run Module.
+Compared to the very simple examples from section 2, such a use of MLAir requires a slightly increased effort.
+The implementation of the Run Module is done straightforwardly by a constructor method, which initializes the module and executes all desired calculation steps upon call.
+To execute the custom workflow, the MLAir Workflow class must be loaded and then each Run Module must be registered.
 The order in which the individual stages are added determines the execution sequence.

-- As custom workflows will generally be necessary if a custom run module is to be defined, we briefly describe how the central data store mentioned in section 2.3 interacts with the workflow module.
+As custom workflows will generally be necessary if a custom Run Module is to be defined, we briefly describe how the central data store mentioned in section 3.2 interacts with the workflow module.
 With the data store it is possible to share any kind of information from previous or subsequent stages.
-By invoking the constructor of the super class during the initialization of a custom run module, the data store is automatically connected with this module.
+By invoking the constructor of the super class during the initialization of a custom Run Module, the data store is automatically connected with this module.
 Information can then be set or queried using the accesssor methods get and set.
-For each saved information object a separate namespace called scope can be assigned. - 515 If not specified, the object is always stored in the general scope.
+For each saved information object a separate namespace called scope can be assigned.
+If not specified, the object is always stored in the general scope.
 If the scope is specified, a separate sub-scope is created.
 Information stored in this scope memory cannot be accessed from the general scope memory, but conversely all sub-scopes have access to the general scope.
 For example, more general objects can be set in the general scope and objects specific to a sub-data set, such as test data, can be stored in under the scope test.
 If some objects for the keyword test are retrieved from the data store, then for non-existent objects in the test namespace attributes from the general scope are used if available.